 Delivering the card to your hotel room or any place you stay is another option.
 It does not matter which city of Iran you are spending time in; you can have your Daric card there.
-By paying a little bit extra, it is also possible to get your card at your residence in your home country, which is available for most countries around the world.
+By paying a little bit extra, it is also possible to get your card at your residence in your home country, which is available in most countries around the world.

 First, you need to activate your account at the branches of the issuer bank by showing your passport.
 You can have access to Tejarat bank’s branch which is the issuer bank for DaricPay at the Imam Khomeini Airport as well.

 You can only use your Daric card for tourism-related services such as booking your hotel room or buying your tickets.
 However, you can use POS machines and withdraw cash from ATMs all over the country.